Subject Area: Sports & Leisure

 This course is assessed by both written examinations and practical performance.
 You will be assessed as a performer or coach in the full-sided version of one activity.
 You will also produce a verbal piece of coursework which will analyse and evaluate performance, identify weaknesses with suggested causes, and suggest appropriate corrective measures.

-• Physiological factors affecting performance: applied anatomy and physiology
+- Physiological factors affecting performance: applied anatomy and physiology; exercise physiology and biomechanics

-• Socio-cultural issues in physical activity: contemporary issues and sport
+- Socio-cultural issues in physical activity: sport and society; contemporary issues and sport

 PE at Notre Dame encourages students to immerse themselves in the world of sport, with the chance to perform or coach a sport (through the non-exam assessment component), and delve into the how and why of physical activity.